evaletolab/angular-cms/README.md

 # Angular CMS

-Angular CMS is a markdown content module for angular js.
-It allows you to quickly embed structured content from a github project to your application.
+Angular CMS is a markdown content module for angular application.
+With the module, you dont need additional infrastructure like LAMP or traditional CMS to embed rich content in your application.
+This module allows you to quickly embed structured content described on a github project.

+## Getting Started

-## Install it as angular module
+### Install it as angular module

 the easiest way is to run bower, then you just have to add the script and register the module `ng-cms` to you application:

 ```
 ./node_modules/.bin/bower install --save https://github.com/evaletolab/angular-cms/tarball/master
 ```
-Setup your angular application to make the help available
+### Setup your angular application to make the help available
 ```javascript
 // load the module
 var app=angular.module('app', ['ngCMS']);